brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 #### I want to check my calendar

 {: .description }
-I subscribe to some courses, I have to plan my week.
+I subscribe some courses, I have to plan my week.

 {: .result }
 It is not clear if subscribing to courses is different from enrolling in them.Able to select a course and schedule an event for a specific date and time.